For anyone interested in learning more about SME in the news, use cases, and customer stories.

 As with the executive dashboard, everything is responsive and can be drilled down to the right information, for the right person, at the right time.

 SME’s 360 Admissions application was designed to be an all-encompassing application for the hospital that brought various data sources together for easy analysis which required bringing in demographic data and discharge data.
 We pulled in data like home state, gender, age bracket, insurance type, discharge units, discharges by day of the week.
-The goal of using this data was to see what is happening inside of the hospital where units are seeing more readmissions and maybe diving in and figuring out if there is a common trend or something that we can do to improve and work towards the end goal of reducing the number of readmissions.
+The goal of using this data was to see what is happening inside of the hospital where units are seeing more readmissions and maybe diving in and figuring out if there is a common trend or something that we can do to improve and work towards the end goal of reducing the number of readmissions and taking a patient-centric approach.

 Upon deployment of the readmissions solution, it was met with widespread acclaim across the department and its stakeholders.
 The ad-hoc reporting was streamlined, saving the developers an average of 20 hours a week to focus on new initiatives.
 The department also retired the previously used reporting programs, saving them $80K a year.
 With the increased visibility into how readmissions are tracked to certain diagnoses, discharge units, and admission facilities, the hospital was confident that they could attempt to minimize readmissions percentages by up to 10% in the first two years.